 How To Respond to Online Reviews

-by | Jan 23, 2025 | Digital Marketing Tips, Website SEO
+by | Jan 23, 2025 | SEO and GEO Strategy, Digital Marketing for West Michigan Business

 What people say about your business online has never been more important.
 With a few keystrokes, customers can praise your service to the skies — or warn others away.
 And here’s the kicker: most people trust online reviews as much as personal recommendations.
 Add to that the fact that nearly 90% of consumers read a business’s responses to reviews, and it’s clear your online interactions matter.